NYLC Leadership Team

 Christian Buonfiglio, Technology Intern

-Christian Buonfiglio is a student at Dakota County Technical College in Rosemount, Minnesota with a passion for social justice, writing, and computer science.
-His experience volunteering with Interact Center for the Visual and Performing Arts during his senior service project at Saint Thomas Academy solidified his passion for both the arts and service-learning.
-Inspired by progressive, community-oriented leaders like Alexandria Ocasio-Cortez and Ilhan Omar, he hopes to provide support to NYLC in its mission to create educational opportunities and networks of support for students both locally and internationally.
+Christian Buonfiglio is a recent graduate from Dakota County Technical College in Rosemount, Minnesota with plans to attend Hamline University to study English and Computational Data Analytics in the fall.
+He has a passion for social justice, writing, and computer science, and his experience volunteering with Interact Center for the Visual and Performing Arts during his senior service project at Saint Thomas Academy solidified his passion for both the arts and service-learning.
+Inspired by progressive, community-oriented leaders like Minnesota's own Ilhan Omar, he hopes to provide support to NYLC in its mission to create educational opportunities and networks of support for students both locally and internationally.
 Christian works with the NYLC to provide technical support and site design, as well as assistance with NYLC's online community.

 Christian enjoys writing, reading, finding new music, watching video essays on YouTube, playing Dungeons and Dragons, and petting his cat Mocha.